International Day for the Older Person 2018

-Note: This event has now passed.
-However, another International Day for the Older Person will be held on Tuesday 1 October, 2019, from 10am – 12 noon at the Mercy Spirituality Centre in Epsom.
+Note: This event has now passed as has the International Day for the Older Person that was held on Tuesday 1 October, 2019.

 Announcing a special tai chi event to celebrate International Day for the Older Person on Monday 1 October, 2018, 10am – 12 noon.

 I will give a short talk on tai chi’s fascinating history and why tai chi is so good for health, strength, fitness, balance and flexibility, particularly for anyone over the age of 60.